SynchronetBBS/sbbs/xtrn/ddfilelister/readme.txt

                                       DATE_A: Import date/time ascending sort order
                                       DATE_D: Import date/time descending sort order

+pauseAfterViewingFile                 Whether or not to pause after viewing a
+                                      file

 themeFilename                         The name of the configuration file to
                                       use for colors & string settings